abang115/TaskAru/Sprint3.md

   - Updated website styling as a whole
   - Added ability to sign out when user is signed in
   - Created components to allow for users to reset their password when needed
+  - Added abilty to save events to an account
+  - Added ability to edit and remove events
+  - Allows events to be retrived upon refresh or signing in

 Back-End